-RCS (Rich Communication Services) messaging has come a long way since its inception.
+RCS message (Rich Communication Services message) has come a long way since its inception.
 In this article, we will explore the various stages of its journey, along with the factors that delayed its launch, the evolving consumer expectations in enterprise communication, exciting use cases showcased at MWC19, the rise of chat apps in enterprise messaging, and the pricing landscape of RCS messaging.
 Let’s dive right in!

 Unveiling the Journey of RCS to Market